Getting started at NAU

 LOUIE account

 Activating your LOUIE account is your first electronic step on the NAU campus.
 You will use your LOUIE login for NAU email, enrolling in classes, applying for on-campus housing, accessing your student financial account, and much more.
 Your unique NAU User ID and a link to set the password for your account is received from NAU Information Technology Services shortly after your admission.
 After setting the initial password, you can later change your password.
-If you have technical difficulty or get locked out of your LOUIE account, please reach out to the Student Technology Center for assistance with regaining access and setting a new password.
+If you have technical difficulty or get locked out of your LOUIE account, please reach out to the Information Technology Services for assistance with regaining access and setting a new password.

 Two-step verification